-That’s because these metrics effectively measure your company’s growth while at the same time, being practical and straightforward to implement.
+Pirate metrics are widely accepted as the five most valuable metrics for any startup to focus on, analyze, and monitor.
+That’s because they effectively measure your company’s growth.
+And at the same time, they’re practical and straightforward to implement.

 Pirate metrics are a way to categorize and group KPIs depending on what aspect of your business you want to measure.
 The groupings are as follows:

 …or as an enthusiastic pirate would say, “AARRR!”

 The five groupings align with your customer’s lifecycle stages, also called the customer journey or funnel.
 Each group helps marketers identify where they should focus their time to best optimize marketing and sales efforts.